CatherineFramework/docs/README.md

-# catherine-framework.github.io
+# Catherine Framework Documentation

-Main website and documentation for the Catherine Framework
+This is a temporary domain for the Catherine framework!